prabashwara65/SchoolManagementSystem-Dekstop-App/README.md

 - **MySQL Database:** As the backend storage solution, MySQL provides a reliable and scalable database platform, ideal for managing large volumes of structured data efficiently.

-## Screenshots

-Here are some screenshots showcasing the Student Management System:

 # School Management System